ArjunReddy-19/ArjunReddy-19/README.md

 **AI/ML learner 🧠 on a mission to turn data into intelligence and ideas into impact 🚀.**

-**Passionate about learning, building smart solutions, and pushing tech boundaries 💻📊.**
+>**Passionate about learning / building smart solutions / and pushing tech boundaries 💻📊.**

----

-This dynamic duo fuels my passion to create technologies that **learn, adapt, and evolve** 🌱⚡.

 ---